pydea-rs/togo4bot/README.md

 # Link
     running on https://t.me/togo4bot
 # Notes:
-* Here command/param seperator is 3 SPACES (because telegram doesnt have a specific tab character)
+* Here command/param seperator is 2 SPACES (because telegram doesnt have a specific tab character)
+* More than 2 spaces is still part of the arguments; Separator is Exactly 2 spaces; nothing more of less!
 * Set these Environmental Variables for start:
 TELEGRAM_TOKEN=token
 POSTGRES_URL=postgres connection string